sa-mw-dach/manuela/README.md

 - You want to understand the concepts behind MANUela?
 Check out the [Concepts](./docs/concepts.md).
 - You want to set up a new demo environment from scratch?
 Check out the [BOOTSTRAP](./docs/BOOTSTRAP.md).

-### Use Cases
+### Use Cases / Demo Modules
 You want to run the demo on an existing environment?
 Check out the individual horizontal modules below.
+Each module is indpendant of the others, i.e. only this module or any combination can be shown.
+Some modules also have different paths, e.g fast-path just briefly introducing the topic, or the deep-dive path really going to the bottom of things.
 - GitOps app deployment [preparation](./docs/module-app-deployment.md#Demo-preparation) - [demo execution](./docs/module-app-deployment.md#Demo-execution)
 - GitOps configuration management [preparation](./docs/module-configuration-management.md#Demo-preparation) - [demo execution](./docs/module-configuration-management.md#Demo-execution)
 - Code change [preparation](./docs/module-code-change.md#Demo-preparation) - [demo execution](./docs/module-code-change.md#demo-execution)